gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Workflow for a VM Creation
 --------------------------

-Horizon asks Keyston for an authorization.
+Horizon asks Keystone for an authorization.
 Keystone is then checking on what the users/tenants are "supposed" to see (in terms of images, quotes, etc).
 Working nodes are periodically writing their status in the nova-database.
 When a new request arrives it is processed by the nova-scheduler which writes in the nova-database when a matchmaking with a free resource has been accomplished.
 On the next poll when the resource reads the nova-database it "realises" that it is supposed to start a new VM. nova-compute writes then the status inside the nova database.

 Different sheduling policy and options can be set in the nova's configuration file.